kpssolutions52-cloud/friendly-umbrella/docs/user-guide/supplier-guide.md

 Special prices are company-specific prices that override default prices for that specific company.
 Only the selected company can see their special price - other companies will see the default price.

+You can set special prices in two ways:
+1. **Fixed Price**: Set a specific price amount (e.g., SGD 38.00)
+2. **Discount Percentage**: Set a discount percentage (e.g., 3% off the default price)

-#### Managing Special Prices Through UI
+#### Managing Special Prices During Product Creation

-**Step 1: Access Special Price Management**
+**Step 1: Add Special Price Entry**
-1. View your products list (click on any stat card)
-2. Find the product you want to set special prices for
-3. Click the **"Special Prices"** button in the Actions column
-4. A modal opens showing all special prices for that product

-**Step 2: Add a Special Price**
+1. When creating a new product, scroll to the "Special Prices (Optional)" section
-1. Click **"Add Special Price"** button in the modal
+2. Click **"Add Company Price"** button
-2. Fill in the form:
+3. Fill in the form:
    - **Company**: Select from the dropdown list of active companies
+   - **Pricing Type**: Choose "Special Price" or "Discount %"
+   - **If Special Price**:
+     - Enter the fixed price amount
-   - **Currency**: Choose the currency (USD, EUR, GBP, SGD)
+     - Select the currency (USD, EUR, GBP, SGD)
+   - **If Discount %**:
-   - **Special Price**: Enter the price amount
+     - Enter discount percentage (0-100)
+     - Currency will use the product's default currency
    - **Notes** (Optional): Add any notes about this special price
-3. Click **"Add Price"** to save
+4. Click **"Include"** to add the special price to the list

-**Step 3: View Special Prices**
+**Step 2: Review Included Special Prices**
-- All special prices for the product are displayed in a table
+- All included special prices are shown in a table
-- Shows company name, price, currency, effective date, and notes
-- You can see which companies have special pricing
+- Review the pricing type, price/discount, and company
+- Edit or delete entries before creating the product

+**Step 3: Create Product**
+- Click **"Create Product"** to save the product with all special prices

+#### Managing Special Prices When Editing Product

+**Step 1: Edit Product**
+1. Click the **"Edit"** button on any product row
+2. The edit modal opens with current product information

-**Step 4: Edit Special Price**
+**Step 2: Manage Special Prices**
+1. Scroll to the "Special Prices (Optional)" section in the edit modal
-1. Find the special price in the table
+2. View existing special prices in the table
+3. Add new special prices:
+   - Click **"Add Company Price"**
+   - Fill in company, pricing type, and price/discount
+   - Click **"Include"** to add
+4. Edit existing special prices:
-2. Click **"Edit"** button
+   - Click **"Edit"** button on any special price row
-3. Modify the price, currency, or notes
+   - Modify pricing type, price/discount, or notes
-4. Click **"Update Price"** to save changes
+   - Click **"Update"** to save changes

-**Step 5: Delete Special Price**
-1. Find the special price in the table
+5. Delete special prices:
-2. Click **"Delete"** button
+   - Click **"Delete"** button on any special price row
-3. Confirm the deletion
+   - Confirm deletion

-4. The special price will be removed and the company will see the default price
+**Step 3: Update Product**
+- Click **"Update Product"** to save all changes including special prices

+#### Pricing Type Options

+**Special Price (Fixed Price)**
+- Enter a specific price amount (e.g., 40.00)
+- Select currency independently
+- Company sees this exact price

+**Discount Percentage**
+- Enter discount percentage (0-100)
+- System calculates: Default Price × (1 - Discount% / 100)
+- Example: Default SGD 40.00 with 3% discount = SGD 38.80
+- Uses product's default currency
+- Company sees both discount percentage and calculated price

+#### Special Price Rules

+- **One Pricing Type Per Company**: Each company can have either a fixed price OR a discount percentage, not both
+- **Company Selection**: Once a company is included, it cannot be selected again for the same product
+- **Validation**: Discount percentage must be between 0-100
+- **Privacy**: Each company only sees their own special price

 #### Benefits of Special Prices
 - Offer discounts to specific companies